 The STAR method for answering behavioral questions ensures that you cover all the aspects of the answer that your interviewer is likely to be looking for.
 It works like this:

 - S or T: Situation or task.
 This first step means spelling out the details of the situation, and that also means making sure you are using a single, clear example and not a generalized set of statements.

 - A: Action.
 What did you do?
 Be specific, and concentrate on actions that yielded changes or results.
 Show your steps, and be sure to highlight where you needed others to pitch in.

 - R: Results.
 What happened?
 How do you know the results you obtained were directly caused by the actions you took?
 What responses/reactions did you get from the other people involved in the situation?

 Using this model to build your answer ensures that your interviewer will have no trouble seeing what you are communicating in your answers to behavioral interview questions.

-Sample ‘Describe a Situation in Which You Found That Your Results Were Not Up to Your Professor’s or Supervisor’s Expectations.
-What Happened?
-What Action Did You Take?'
-STAR Interview Answer
+Sample ‘Describe a Situation in Which You Found That Your Results Were Not Up to Your Professor’s or Supervisor’s Expectations’ STAR Interview Answer

 During my last semester in college, we had to take a capstone experience class to prove that our overall understanding of our field and its professional requirements was up to standard set forth by the university.
 The course revolved around a single research project, the topic of which the professor had to approve.
 The first time I tried to get approval for my project, it was shot down, and I could not figure out why, so I approached the professor for more feedback and learned that the kind or research I wanted to conduct would not be supported by the university because of time constraints.
 By asking a few key questions, I was able to restructure the project to explore a similar, but less time-consuming question, and that let me save a lot of time on my work while coming into line with expectations that the professor had in mind.